 A Validated Hypothesis

-The pitch deck tells the story of how work is shifting away from the office.
-Even before the pandemic, the founders realized that work-from-home was the future.
+The pitch deck tells the story of how work is rapidly shifting away from the office.
+Even before the pandemic, the founders realized that remote working was the future.
 Across multiple slides, WeWork showcases how millennials approach work differently, choosing freelance work and WFH options over the traditional office.
-By the way, they were right – today, more people work from their homes and shared office spaces than ever before.

 WeWork’s Total Funding